Xanex-JS/AussieDropBears-StaffUtilites/readme.md

-# Xanex/Joaquin's Staff Utilites
+# AussieDropBear's Staff Utilites

-Drag and Drop ``Xanex-StaffUtil`` to your resources folder, then add ``ensure Xanex-StaffUtil`` to your server.cfg or resources.cfg
+Drag and Drop ``AussieDropBears-StaffUtil`` to your resources folder, then add ``ensure AussieDropBears-StaffUtil`` to your server.cfg or resources.cfg

 # Permissions